-If you want a large variety of paper flowers to work with, I highly recommend my ebook The Joy of Paper Flowers which comes with 24 templates and tutorials including the ones I used in the video.
-Or if you prefer to pick and choose, then download as many or as few as you wish here in the shop.
+If you want a large variety of paper flowers to work with, I highly recommend my ebook The Joy of Paper Flowers, which comes with 24 templates and tutorials, including the ones I used in the video.
+Or, if you prefer to pick and choose, then download as many or as few as you wish here in the Catching Colorflies shop.

 You will want to repeat the whole process a second time before connecting the folk to the saucers.
 Watch the full video here to see how I did it.